When you first quit drinking alcohol, you likely wonder how long it will take to reverse the damage to your body.

 - Being overweight

-It’s important to manage lifestyle factors and additional risk factors throughout the quitting process to speed up the healing process.
+It’s important to manage lifestyle and additional risk factors throughout the quitting process to speed up healing.

 What are the first signs of liver damage from alcohol?